ORCHESTRATE

 • If INSTALL stays stuck, check cluster host reachability, SSH credentials, and whether ~/.agilab/.env still points to valid venv paths.

-• If the generated snippet looks wrong, compare [args] in src/<project>/src/app_settings.toml with the values shown in app_args_form.py.
+• If the generated snippet looks wrong, compare [args] in ~/.agilab/apps/<project>/app_settings.toml with the values shown in app_args_form.py.
+If the workspace copy is missing, AGILab will reseed it from the app source copy (<project>/app_settings.toml or src/<project>/src/app_settings.toml).

 • If RUN returns import errors, verify the target virtual environment contains the same versions as src/<project>/pyproject.toml and re-run install.